AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 # The SUMS UV Photometric Catalog
-UV photometry of 700,000+ Magellanic Cloud sources.
+UV photometry of 700,000+ Magellanic Cloud sources from archival Swift-UVOT images.

 # License & Citation
 If you use this code or data, please cite both:<br>